Chilean barquentine Esmeralda: Voyages

 Her first voyage was to the Canary Islands and then on to New Orleans, where a distillation plant was installed.
 She then proceeded through the Panama Canal and arrived at Valparaíso on 1 September 1954 to much fanfare.

 Since her commissioning, Esmeralda has been a training ship for the Chilean Navy.
 She has visited more than 300 ports worldwide, acting as a floating embassy for Chile.
 She participated in Operation Sail at New York City in 1964, 1976 and 1986, and the Osaka World Sail in 1983.
 She also participated in International Regattas of Sail in 1964, 1976, 1982 and 1990 winning the Cutty Sark Trophy in the last two participations.

 In 2015, Esmeralda visited the Netherlands as part of SAIL Amsterdam, attracting protestors.
 She had previously visited the Netherlands in 1965 and 1968.

 In 2016, Esmeralda visited New Zealand to participate in the 75th Anniversary Celebrations of the foundation of the Royal New Zealand Navy.

 In 2019, Esmeralda visited Singapore in light of the APEC Chile 2019.

+In 2026, Esmeralda took part in Sail 250.